Shabbat At Temple Ner Tamid

 You can join the meeting here. - Caregiving Aging Parents, which focuses on providing care whether local or long-distance.

-They meet monthly, the first Tuesday of the month on Zoom at 7:30pm.
+They meet monthly, the first Thursday of the month on Zoom at 7:30pm.

 Topics include dealing with parent’s physical or mental health,